fbpx

 Options to Foreclosure

-Your have several options to foreclosure.
-While some options to foreclosure allow you to keep your home, others do not.
-When faced with missed mortgage payments it is important to react quickly, review your options to foreclosure and make the decision that is best for you and your family.
-Many times receive phone calls from homeowners who have an auction date a few weeks away.
 While it is not impossible to stop an auction with the date a week or two out it makes it much harder.
 In Massachusetts, the foreclosure process is a long one and you have at least 6 months of knowing there is a problem paying your mortgage before a foreclosure auction will occur.
 REACT IMMEDIATELY when you know there is a problem.
-The foreclosure process varies from state to state so if you are in another state do not assume you have plenty of time.
+The foreclosure process varies from state to state, so do not assume you have plenty of time if you are in another state.

-What are my options to foreclosure?
+What are my options for foreclosure?

 3. Pay the Delinquent Balance- Getting your mortgage caught up and make timely payments is definitely an alternative for avoiding foreclosure.
 While for many this is not an otion it can certainly be the easiest route to go.